karunakarrao/DevOps/CI-CD-Jenkins/jenkins.md

 Q. what is Continuous delivery/deployment?
 --------------------------------------------
-The basic difference between Continuous Delivery and Continuous Deployment is that in Continuous Delivery to deploy the code after the CI process you have to manually trigger it via some button to deploy on the system whereas in Continuous Deployment this process is automatic with out manual intervention.
+The basic difference between Continuous Delivery and Continuous Deployment is that in Continuous Delivery to deploy the code after the CI process, you have to manually trigger it via some button to deploy on the system whereas in Continuous Deployment this process is automatic with out manual intervention.

-source code --> package code --> build code --> test code --> run security checks --> deploy code -->
+source code --> package code --> build code --> test code --> run security checks --> deploy code -->VM/Docker

 Q. what are the key process of CD?
 -----------------------------------